from $374

 Gazing over the bustling streets and markets of Chalong in south-central Phuket, the Big Buddha is a calming cultural draw between the beaches and bars.

-Qantas and Jetstar fly non-stop between Australia and Phuket.
+Qantas and Jetstar fly direct between Australia and Phuket.

-The cheapest airline to fly to Phuket from Australia is AirAsia.
+Scoot is the cheapest airline to fly to Phuket from Australia.

-Qatar Airways is the best airline to fly to Phuket from Australia.
-Qantas is the best for non-stop flights.
-AirAsia is the best budget airline.
+The best airline to fly between Australia and Phuket is Qatar Airways.
+Qantas is the best for direct flights.
+The best budget airline is AirAsia.